zoetyu/workshop-ws-04-24-chrome-extension/README.md

 You should have an img directory from when you forked this repo and it should contain logo.png.

 This is the initial setup for any chrome extension.
 In order for the logo png to show up, our extension needs to know that it’s loading those images.
-Add
+Add:

 ```json
 "web_accessible_resources": [